DHRI-Curriculum/NLTK_DHRI/lessons.md

 ![code](images/for_loop_tokens.png)

 Another way to perform the same action more tersely is to use what's called a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
-A list comprehension is a shorter, faster way to write a for-loop, but is syntactically a little more difficult to read (for a human).
-But, in this case, it's much faster to process:
+A list comprehension is a shorter, faster way to write a for-loop.
+It is syntactically a little more difficult to read (for a human), but, in this case, it's much faster to process.
+Don't worry too much about understanding the syntax of list comprehensions right now.
+For every example, we will show both the for loop and list comprehension options.

 ```python
 text1_tokens = [t.lower() for t in text1 if t.isalpha()]